llm-workflow-engine/llm-workflow-engine/docs/templates.rst

    * ``preset_overrides``: A dictionary of metadata and model customization overrides to apply to the preset when running the template
       * ``metadata``: A dictionary of metadata overrides
-      * ``model_customizations```: A dictionary of model customization overrides
+      * ``model_customizations```: A dictionary of model customization overrides This dictionary is recursively merged with the struture of the preset configuration.
+To see the exact structure of a preset, use the ``/preset-edit`` command.

 All other attributes will be passed to the template as variable substitutions.